 downloaded files is the same as that supplied by you, the packager.

-, the base32 hash of the project's source will
+When using url-fetch, the base32 hash of the project's source will

 be directly computed by Guix and displayed for your convenience after

-you execute $ guix download <https://url-package-source>
+you execute $ guix download <https://url-package-source>.
+When

-however, you must first git clone
+using git-fetch however, you must first git clone the repository

 (including the submodules if applicable), then invoke $ guix hash -xr

-flag tells Guix to ignore VCS
+<path/to/git/source>, where the -x flag tells Guix to ignore VCS

-tells Guix to compute the hash recursively.
+files and -r tells Guix to compute the hash recursively.

 Specify Dependencies